admacro/config/README.md

 # config
-Configuration files for shell, emacs, intellij idea and other applications
+Configuration files for shell, emacs, and other applications